icecube/FIRESONG/paper/paper.md

 sources.
 IceCube has ruled out GRBs as constributing more than 1% of the diffuse flux [@somebody].

+The properties of various proposed extragalactic neutrino source (or also reservoir) classes, such as starburst galaxies, blazars, low luminosity GRBs, Flat Spectrum Radio Quasars, BL Lacs and galaxy clusters can be summarized in terms of the local density (or density rate for transient sources) as a function of luminosity (or per-burst equivalent isotropic energy for transient sources) [@somebody].
+The correct description of each of these classes of objects depends on, e.g., the redshift evolution of the density of sources; but more generally on the luminosity function of the objects.
+The exitance of a diffuse extragalactic neutrino flux can be described as a inverse relationship between density (density-rate) and luminosity (isotropic energy) [@somebody].
+This relationship also depends on the evolution assumed.
+Note by Ignacio: We can provide an example Kowalski plot - but this is not critically needed.

-The identification of the main sources of the diffuse flux remains an open topic.
+The identification of the main sources of the diffuse flux remains an open research topic.

 # Summary